-- \\ Katz, 10 Things men can do to prevent gender violence (C) - May 8 Final paper and "conversation guide" due today by 3:00 pm at the Sociology Department, CLA Building, 3rd Floor.
-Please give both documents to the person at the Reception desk of the Sociology Department and ask her/him to place them in my mailbox.
+Katz, 10 Things men can do to prevent gender violence (C)

+May 13 Final paper due today by 3:00 pm at the Sociology Department, RLP Building, 3rd Floor.
+Please give the document(s) to the person at the Reception desk of the Sociology Department and ask her/him/them to place them in the professor's mailbox.